World Vision Canada

-World Vision Canada is a Christian relief, development, and advocacy organization working to create lasting change in the lives of children, families, and communities to overcome poverty and injustice.
+World Vision Canada is a Christian relief, development, and advocacy organization.
 Based in Mississauga, Ontario, World Vision Canada is the largest private relief and development agency in Canada.
 It is a part of the World Vision Partnership led by World Vision International.

 History

 World Vision was started in 1950 by American missionary Robert Pierce.

 While visiting China in 1947, Pierce was invited to speak at a girls' school led by Tena Holkeboer, a missionary with the Reformed Church in America.
 Pierce encouraged the students to go home and inform their families that they were now Christian.
 He returned to say goodbye the next day and was met by Holkeboer, who was holding a child.
 The child had been beaten and abandoned by her family for converting to Christianity.
 Holkeboer asked Pierce what he was going to do about the child.
 Pierce gave Holkeboer his last five dollars and promised to send more when he returned home.
 This generated the idea of child sponsorship and World Vision.

 Canada has been part of the World Vision family since the early days.
 In 1950, Pierce held the first meetings in Canada to discuss what he had seen and learned in Asia.
 In 1957, Canada's first World Vision office opened in Toronto.